Role of Review Panel Members

 Suggested revisions should be described as such and not expressed as conditions of acceptance.
 Remarks should reflect positive and negative comments.
 We are interested in learning about the positive contributions that this manuscript can make to PHIM readers and to the HIM body of knowledge, as well as any intellectual or stylistic problems that must be resolved.
 Who must read this manuscript and why?
 How does this manuscript advance our understanding of its key topics?
 How well does it build upon previous research and thinking about its topic?

 For the benefit of the author, please frame your comments in a constructive and professional manner.
-Do not state in “remarks to authors” whether the manuscript should be accepted or rejected.
+Do not state in your remarks to the authors whether you think the manuscript should be accepted or rejected.
 Manuscripts should be evaluated on current content and not on what the reviewers think that the author should have done.

 Please distinguish between revisions considered essential and those judged merely desirable.